 High Quality, Exceptionally Smooth

-We think a high-quality product means it has qualities that satisfy the expectations of the consumers.
+A high-quality product has qualities that satisfy the expectations of the consumers.
 Vodka must be soft without secondary scents or after-taste and smooth on the finish.
 It must be as clear as “a tear” and not cause a hang-over the next morning, assuming it is consumed in moderation.
 To obtain such quality and smoothness, the following components are important to us:

 High quality ingredients